Skip Global navigation and goto content

 Prediabetes means your blood sugar levels are higher than normal, but not high enough for a diagnosis of diabetes.
 Prediabetes is a serious health condition that increases the risk of developing type 2 diabetes, heart disease, and stroke.

-If you have prediabetes, you are 5 to15 times more likely to develop type 2 diabetes than people with normal blood glucose (blood sugar) levels.
+Without intervention, many people with prediabetes could develop type 2 diabetes within 5 years.
 The vast majority of people with prediabetes do not know they have the condition.
 The Centers for Disease Control and Prevention estimates that 1 of every 3 U.S. adults has prediabetes and half of all Americans age 65 years and older have prediabetes.

 If you have any of the following risk factors, you are more likely to develop prediabetes: